 Write a rails app that lets you manage a list of movies, and a list of actors.

-Movies can have multiple actors (and hence and actor starred in multiple movies).
+Movies can have multiple actors (and hence an actor can be starred in multiple movies).

 - Keep the interface simple.
 For example, only allow the user to add a fixed number of actors to a movie at a time.